MorrisMA/M65C02A/README.md

 This project provides a synthesizable enhanced version of the 6502/65C02 processor core.
-The M65C02A soft-core processor implements the instruction set architecture (ISA) of the 6502/65C02 microprocessors as exemplified by the instruction set of the Rockwell R65C02, CMD/GTE G65SC02, and WDC W65C02S.
-The instruction set is defined by microprogram consisting of a variable and a fixed compoent.
+The M65C02A soft-core processor implements the instruction set architecture (ISA) of the 6502/65C02 microprocessors as exemplified by the instruction sets of the Rockwell R65C02, CMD/GTE G65SC02, and WDC W65C02S.
+The instruction set is defined by a microprogram consisting of a variable and a fixed component.
 The exact instruction set implemented is dependent on the version of the microprogram selected for an implementation.
 The timing behavior of the microprograms developed for this project follow the behavior of the G65SC02 which eliminates the many dummy cycles inherent in the original